-The Best Outdoor Extension Cords of 2018
+The Best Outdoor Extension Cords of 2022

 After all our tests, we found this cord to be a top-notch blend of power capacity and flexibility, making it ideal for high-powered indoor needs.

-U.S. Wire and Cable, whose 12-gauge cable was our top value pick, also makes a 100-foot extension cord that performed very well during our tests.
+U.S. Wire & Cable, whose 12-gauge cable was our top value pick, also makes a 100-foot extension cord that performed very well during our tests.
 Although it’s rated for a lower power capacity, the value of a 100-foot extension cord at an affordable price cannot be overstated.

 This cord boasts all of the features of our top value pick, minus the 12-gauge rating, and is surprisingly compact for a 100-foot cable.
 While it won’t hold up to the heaviest electrical jobs, this is the best 100-foot extension cord we reviewed and a very useful cord to have on hand in the garage.

+Ultra Pro Indoor/Outdoor Extension Cord 16/3 50 ft.
+The UltraPro extension cord is an entry level extension cord for powering small appliances and other household electrical applications.
+While its three-outlet power strip is convenient, it can be easily overloaded by overzealous homeowners.
+Its small gauge and 13 amp capacity means that its best place is powering multiple household items such as lights, TVs, and home entertainment systems.
+It can be used as an indoor extension cord, and it's quite handy during blackouts when used with a portable generator.
+When electrical outlets are limited, its multiple outlet strip makes powering numerous lights that much easier.

 This 15-foot option from Viasonic offers a high power capacity, a sturdy build, and a useful lighted end for ease of use in darkness.
 This cord was easy to handle and performed well in all of our testing, both objective and subjective.
-Because of its length, this cord won’t be handy in many outdoor power situations, but for those looking for a very short cord that can handle a stiff power load, this will do the job.
+Because of its length, this cord won’t be handy in many outdoor power situations, but it will do the job if you don’t need to cover a large distance.

 TerraBloom Heavy Duty Extension Cord (25 Feet, 14 Gauge, 15 A)

-The TerraBloom Heavy Duty 25-foot extension cord is one of the strongest short extension cords that we tested, offering a strong feel, all-weather rating, portability, and a lighted triple socket.
+The 25-foot TerraBloom Heavy Duty Cord is one of the strongest short extension cords that we tested, offering a strong feel, all-weather rating, portability, and a lighted triple socket.
 This cord performed well in our voltage tests and subjective usage, making it easily one of the best short cords we tested.
 The TerraBloom is rated for 15 A, making it ideal for heavy machinery, but its length holds it back from holding a higher spot in our rankings.

 If you’re in need of a 25-foot extension cord that performs well and offers three power outlets at once, the TerraBloom Heavy Duty gets our recommendation.